Aaishani/ENGAGE_2021/README.md

 -copy and paste the unique room id to another person so that they can join the video call and chat by clicking on that link
 - try out the chat and screen share features

-## Features <a name="features"></a>
+## Features <a name = "features"></a>
--Multi-user Video Calling
+- Multi-user Video Calling
--Multi user Chat feature
+- Multi user Chat feature
--Unique Room Id
+- Unique Room Id
--Login feature
+- Login feature
--Screen Share Feature
+- Screen Share Feature
--Mute Audio feature
+- Mute Audio feature
--Stop Video Feature
+- Stop Video Feature

-## Files <a name="files"></a>
+## Files <a name = "files"></a>
-1)Index.html - front end of login page
+- Index.html - front end of login page
-2)stylish.css - css file for styling of login page 3)room.ejs - front end of video calling webpage (embedded javascript file) 4)style.css - css file for styling of video calling page 5)script.js - backend node.js file for implementing video calling, chat features etc.
+- stylish.css - css file for styling of login page
+- room.ejs - front end of video calling webpage (embedded javascript file)
+- style.css - css file for styling of video calling page
+- script.js - backend node.js file for implementing video calling, chat features etc.
-6)server.js - server file
+- server.js - server file
-7)plan.md - planning of things to do
+- plan.md - planning of things to do

 ## 🎈 Usage <a name="usage"></a>
 Please use GOOGLE CHROME for best results